-The New York State Perinatal Quality Collaborative (NYSPQC), an initiative of the New York State Department of Health (NYS DOH), aims to provide the best and safest care for women and infants in New York State by preventing and minimizing harm through the use of evidence-based practice interventions.
+The New York State Perinatal Quality Collaborative (NYSPQC) is an initiative led by the New York State Department of Health (NYSDOH) Division of Family Health (DFH).
+The NYSPQC aims to provide the best and safest care for women and infants in New York State (NYS) by collaborating with birthing hospitals, perinatal care providers, and other key stakeholders to prevent and minimize harm through the translation of evidence-based practice guidelines to clinical practice.

 The current intervention projects of the NYSPQC focus on:

-Preventing central line associated blood stream infections (CLABSIs) in NICUs; and
+Preventing central line associated blood stream infections (CLABSIs) in NICUs.

-Hospitals across the State are collaborating with the NYS DOH on one or more of these projects
+Birthing hospitals across NYS are collaborating with the NYSDOH on one or more of these projects.